Neutral monism: Arguments against

+The suspicion of mentalism also looms over neutral monism.
+The critics, such as Lenin and Ayer, argue that these remain fundamentally mentalistic, thus undermining the neutrality claim.
+Although traditional neutral monists removed mentalistic connotations from sensations and experiences, the charge of mentalism remains a point of contention.

+Additionally, the problem of experience persists.
+Critics like Chalmers and Strawson argue that neutral monism, like materialism, fails to accommodate experience, suggesting a gap between qualities and the awareness of them.
+Traditional neutral monists respond by arguing that appropriate relationships among qualities can lead to awareness, although the debate continues.

+The notion of emergence further complicates the picture.
+The concept of emergence, particularly the distinctions between weak, strong, and radical emergence as outlined by Chalmers, bring up challenges.
+While neutral monism comfortably accommodates weak emergence, where novel phenomena unexpectedly arise from known domains, it struggles with strong and radical emergence, the latter involving novel features in complex systems not fully grounded in their components.
+For instance, Landini suggests that Russell's later work implies a radical emergence of qualia, a position not universally accepted.

 Variants

 Radical empiricism

 This form of neutral monism was formulated by William James.
 It was done mostly in response to his colleagues dismissal of its rank "among first principles".
 Consciousness, in William James perspective, is the epistemic foundation upon which all other knowledge rests; if an ontology is incompatible with its existence, then it is the ontology that must be dismissed, not consciousness.
 William James considered "the perceived and the perceiver" to simply be two sides of the same coin.

 Russellian monism

 Russellian monism most famously differs from other views of neutral monism in its proposed solution to the combination problem.
 Russell proposes the existence of "paraphenomenal" properties, that may give rise to consciousness when organised in a certain way.

 Platonism

 Not all Platonic theories are neutral monist, but some neutral monist theories are Platonic.
 Platonic versions of neutral monism have become more prevalent in recent decades.
-Though these views vary in the details, they usually take a form similar to more common forms of radical Platonism such as the Mathematical Universe Hypothesis; the difference being that they do not see such theories as sufficient for consciousness.
-As Chalmers points out, information will play a crucial role in any adequate theory of consciousness as the correlations between brain states and mental states must be accounted for.
-So, platonic versions of neutral monism argue that information is realised both physically and phenomenologically.
+According to these views, the 'neutral' substance that reality are Platonic forms, or something similar.
+Though these views vary in the details, they usually take a form similar to more common forms of radical Platonism such as the Mathematical Universe Hypothesis (the view that reality is fundamentally made up of mathematics, which is neither physical nor mental).
+That said, these theories often suffer from the same problems as physicalist theories of mind, since the existence of Platonic forms, mathematical objects, and the like, are not on their own sufficient to explain the emergence of conscious experience.

 Some may also find Platonism appealing thanks to its parsimony: logical truths may necessarily exist, and the mental and physical are mere consequences of this necessary existence.
 These theories also have the advantage of having coherently defined the neutral variable, thus having overcome what's long been a major challenge for neutral monism.